stevenvdb/Scientific-C-for-programmers/exercices/02_logistic_map/README.md

 ## Goal of the program

-- Write the time evolution according to the logistic map to a file
+- Write the time evolution according to the logistic map to a text file
 - Read the initial value and $r$ parameter as input from the user

 ## Learning outcomes